bparinas/shell-cmds/README.md

 README

-Check out the wiki page for more information about the scripts found in this repository.
+Check out the wiki page to know more about the scripts found in this repository.